ThibeauK/forumistic-blog/posts/post13.md

 # Dao-engineering

 Transcending Western technology facilitates the discovery of critical practices such as Dao-engineering.
-A single blog post fails to summarise Chinese Daoist life teachings.
-Therefore, the following paragraphs highlights their critical relation with the machine.
-‘A Dao of technology?’ written by Barry Allen deletes pre-established anti-technological animosity intertwined with Daoistic believes.
-Exemplified by the usage of technology in their society.
-Nearly all Chinese households employed labor-saving-devices.
-Yet, these did not enable an irregular equilibrium.
-Technological instability is produced by the ethics of engineering, not machines.
+A technological principle based upon Chinese religio-philosophical traditions.
+One blog post fails to summarise Daoist life teachings.
+The following paragraphs highlights their critical relation with the machine.

+‘A Dao of technology?’ by Barry Allen deletes pre-established anti-technological animosity intertwined with Daoistic beliefs.
+The text visualises researchers inability to comprehend Daoism’s technological concerns.
+Chinese households employed labor-saving devices.
+Their perception of technological instability found in the ethics of engineering, not the machine itself.